Vanessa Bryant Names 4 LASD Deputies Accused Of Sharing Photos From Kobe Bryant Crash Site In Lawsuit

-LOS ANGELES (CBSLA) — An amended lawsuit filed on behalf of Kobe Bryant’s widow, Vanessa Bryant, names the four Los Angeles County Sheriff’s Department deputies accused of sharing photos of the Calabasas crash site.
+LOS ANGELES (CBSLA) — An amended lawsuit filed on behalf of Kobe Bryant’s widow, Vanessa Bryant, names four Los Angeles County Sheriff’s deputies accused of sharing photos of the Calabasas helicopter crash site where Kobe, his 13-year-old daughter Gianna and seven others were killed in January of 2020.

 According to excerpts from the lawsuit posted to Bryant’s Instagram account, Bryant spoke with Sheriff Alex Villanueva on the day of the crash expressing concern that the crash site was “unprotected from photographers.”
 According to the suit, Villanueva assured her that the scene was being secured by deputies.